 In accordance with Federal law, Bay de Noc Community College provides a hyperlink on the College’s website to the Michigan State Police Sex Offender Registry.
 The purpose of this hyperlink is to advise the campus community where law enforcement information provided by the State of Michigan concerning registered sex offenders may be obtained.
 In Michigan, convicted sex offenders must register with the Sex Offender Registry.
 The Michigan State Police is responsible for maintaining this registry.
-The following link below will be provided to the campus community: http://www.mipsor.state.mi.us/
+Click here for the link to the Public Sex Offender Registry.

 In the State of Michigan, convicted sex offenders must register with the Sex Offender and Crimes Against Minors Registry maintained by the State Police.
 The Sex Offenders Registration Act

 , MCL 28.721 et seq., directs the Michigan State Police to develop and maintain a public registry and provides guidelines on the type of offender information available to the public.
 The registration requirements of the Sex Offenders Registration Act are intended to provide the people of this State with an appropriate, comprehensive, and effective means to monitor those persons who pose a potential danger.

 In accordance with the Wetterling Act, Megan’s Law, and the Campus Sex Crimes Prevention Act of 2000, it is now mandatory that all registered sex offenders report to the law enforcement agency having jurisdiction in which the institution of higher learning is located.